North Carolina communities remain isolated one week after Helene made deadly trek across Southeast

 To the east in Tennessee, an investigation has been launched into allegations involving Impact Plastics in Erwin after numerous employees were swept away by floodwaters last week.

-At least two people died, and five others remain missing.
+At least three people died, and many others remain missing.

 Videos from the area captured eerie images of a casket floating down a river during the historic flooding in Erwin.